glato/emerge/CONTRIBUTING.md

 git clone https://github.com/glato/emerge.git
 ```

-and get it running as a standalone tool or for development in your favorite IDE, then feel free to start contributing.
+and get it running as a standalone tool (see [README](README.md) for a step by step howto) or for development in your favorite IDE, then feel free to start contributing.
 I'd appreciate any contributions/support and help 👍.

 ## The following code style/convention/tooling details currently exist for this project.